 The Features

-- The forward position allows trunk access with a lesser risk of contact with the roof box
+- The forward position allows trunk access with a lesser risk of contact with the roof box.

-- Fits a wide range of vehicles
+- It fits a wide range of vehicles

 - PowerClick quick-mount system